vaibhavgarg237/VaibhavGarg-Blogs/cl7mblevw020dgznvbwxg6bs9.md

 Creates a mutable variable that won’t re-render the components.
 Used to access the DOM element directly

+React uses a virtual DOM to track the state of your components.
+When you directly manipulate the DOM, you are bypassing React's state management system, which can lead to inconsistencies.
+UseRef allows you to access the DOM element from within your component, but it does not allow you to modify it directly.
+This helps to ensure that your component's state is always up-to-date.

 ```javascript
 import useRef from “react”
 const count = useRef( 0 );